-- 25 years in prison and the controlled substance exceeds 80 kilograms.
+- 25 years in prison if the controlled substance exceeds 80 kilograms.

-This offense established in HSC 109575 contemplates the manufacture, distribution or possession of the imitation controlled substance.
-The law establishes jail terms and fines:
+This crime typified in HSC 109575 contemplates the manufacture, distribution or possession of the imitation controlled substance.
+The law establishes the following sanctions:

-- Up to 6 months in prison in a county jail or,
+- Up to 6 months imprisonment in a county jail or,

 - Jail and fine.

-For this crime that is typified in HSC 11375.5 (a) the following penalties are imposed:
+For this crime, which is typified in HSC 11375.5 (a), the following penalties are imposed: